learn-co-students/dumbo-web-060319/23-intro-to-js/README.md

   * Learning a second language; gaining another superpower
   * Three essential pillars of front-end web programming
     * Three essential pillars of JS

+    - Listening for Events
+    - Talking to the server
+    - Traversing/Manipulating the DOM

+    When X event happens,
+    we're going to make Y fetch
+    and slap Z on the DOM (Document Object Model).

   * Schedule
     * Week 1 - Becoming a front-end developer
     * Week 2 - Becoming a better front-end developer